Application access control

 Specifies that a user with an administrator role is required to access the application.
 The user must have one of the following roles:

-For more information, see Administrator Roles.
+Learn more in Administrator Roles.
 If no option is selected, an administrator role is not required to access the application.

 Specifies that a user must be a member of a particular group or groups to access the application.
 If you have two or more groups, you can specify how group access is applied: